 I finally decided though that it was high time I came up with a legit keto lemon bar recipe that would meet my low carb and gluten free criteria (and save me from the morning after bloating.)

-As an added bonus these keto lemon bars are pretty easy to make, and just as good or better than the “real” thing.
+As an added bonus these keto lemon bars are relatively simple to make, and just as good or better than the “real” thing.
 I’m not just saying that either, I tested these out on crowds of non low carbers at several parties – all with rave reviews and no leftovers.

 This keto lemon bar recipe is basically the love child of my Lemon Almond Shortbread Cookies (crust), and my Sugar Free Lemon Curd (filling) recipes, with a few minor tweaks.